Orthopaedics and Rehabilitation

-Note: Students will be assigned to various sites and have their own transportation.
+Note: Students will be assigned to various sites and will need to have their own transportation.

 At the end of the rotation, the student should be able to: